-Viewing WAN Statistics 121
+134 Viewing WAN Statistics

 Parameter Description

+slot Synopsis: { sm, lm1, lm2, lm3, lm4, lm5, lm6, swport, eth, serport, celport } or a string

+Line module name of the slot.

+port Synopsis: An integer between 1 and 16 or a string

+Port number on the slot.

+channelno Synopsis: An integer between 1 and 32 or a string

+Channel number on the port.

+state Synopsis: { not set, up, down, testing, unknown, dormant,

+notPresent, lowerLayerDown }

 Status of the interface.

+local Synopsis: A string

-local Loacal IP address of the interface.
+Loacal IP address of the interface.

+remote Synopsis: A string

-remote Peer IP address.
+Peer IP address.

+mask Synopsis: A string

-mask Netmask.
+Netmask.

+reliability Synopsis: A string

-reliability Reliability of the interface over 5 minutes.
+Reliability of the interface over 5 minutes.
 It is calculated as an exponential average

 of the fraction of the total received and transmitted errors and the total packets that

 are received and transmitted successfully.

+create-time Synopsis: A string

-create-time The duration of time since interface is created.
+The duration of time since interface is created.

+last-status-change Synopsis: A string

-last-status-change The duration of time since last change of interface status.
+The duration of time since last change of interface status.